Book cover

 }

-Therefore, using associations, we can transform the diagram with the isolated classes Person and Phone into the following one:
+By using associations, we can transform the diagram with the isolated classes Person and Phone into the following one:

-The two versions of the diagram are semantically identical.
-The difference is that in the first version, the classes appear isolated.
-By contrast, in the second version, it becomes visually clear that there is an association from Person to Phone.
-To further clarify, in both diagrams, Person has an attribute phone of type Phone.
-However, in the first version, this attribute is represented in the attribute compartment of the class Person.
-In the second version, it is represented outside of that compartment—specifically, at the end of the arrow linking Person to Phone.
-The objective is to emphasize that the attribute belongs to Person, but it points towards a Phone.
+To elaborate, in both diagrams, Person has an attribute phone of type Phone.
+The key difference is that in the first version, this attribute is represented in the attribute compartment of the class Person, whereas in the second version, it is represented outside of that compartment—specifically, at the end of the arrow linking Person to Phone.
+This representation emphasizes that the attribute belongs to Person, but it points to a Phone.

 In the next example, the semantics are different.
-In this case, a Person can be associated with multiple Phone objects, even none.
+In this case, a Person can be associated with multiple Phone objects, including none.
 This multiplicity is represented by the * above the arrow of the association.

 class Person {